comboshreddies/kubectl-tks/README.md

 nginx-sample2-5ffd775bc4-9br96 7 0 kubectl -n test-run exec nginx-sample2-5ffd775bc4-9br96 -c nginx -- env
 nginx-sample2-5ffd775bc4-tcqn9 8 0 kubectl -n test-run exec nginx-sample2-5ffd775bc4-tcqn9 -c nginx -- env
 ```
-Above there are 3 deployments nginx-sample1, nginx-sample2 and busybox1, and -c (container) parameter is
+Above shows there are 3 deployments nginx-sample1, nginx-sample2 and busybox1, and -c (container) parameter is
 busybox for busybox pods and nginx for nginx pods.

 ## Q: How to use same script for different types of pods with different shells or different package managers?